LeVarga/iRclone/rclone/docs/content/cache.md

 #### --cache-db-wait-time

-How long to wait for the DB to be available - 0 is unlimited
+How long to wait for the DB to be available - 0 is unlimited.

 Only one process can have the DB open at any one time, so rclone waits for this duration for the DB to become available before it gives an